kit-clj/kit/README.md

 Lightweight, modular framework for scalable production systems.

+**ALPHA WARNING**: `kit-generator` and Kit modules / code generation is in **ALPHA** meaning the API for code generation is subject to change.
+This should not affect users of Kit, but will affect anyone developing modules or extending them.
+The libs/libraries are stable.

 ## Goal

 The goal of `kit` is to provide a template for a robust, scalable Clojure web application.
 It hides common plumbing that is standard across projects via its libs system, while exposing code that tends to be customized in the clj-new template.